-About two years ago, I explored the cliff dwellings and ruins of the Anasazi Native American tribe.
+In 2007, I explored the cliff dwellings and ruins of the Anasazi Native American tribe.
 My father, friends and I hiked, loaded on our back with gear and food for three days, to the sandy bottom of the canyon.
-A sign warned of quicksand where wild horses galloped around spots of shimmering mud similar to other creek puddles, but would eat your whole leg if stepped on.
-For two days, we explored the ancient cliff dwellings in Northern Arizona.
-A guide stationed near the campsite in a log cabin led us up wooden ladders hugging the canyon wall up to the past homes of the Anasazi people.
+A sign warned of quicksand where wild horses galloped around spots of shimmering mud similar to other creek puddles.
+I made sure to stay clear, following the horses that seemed to have an innate knowledge of the quicksand’s power for swallowing life.

 keet-seel-ruins